IBM/wazi-devspaces-images/README.md

 - Debug COBOL and PL/I applications using IBM Z Open Debug
 - Use a mainframe development package with a custom plug-in and devfile registry support from the [IBM Wazi Code stack](https://github.com/IBM/wazi-devspaces-images)
 - Leverage the full language support for Ansible and Red Hat Ansible Certified Content for IBM Z to author and execute playbooks to configure z/OS for development.
 Automate the deployment and configuration of tools and dependencies such as build, test and debug, to quickly build, deploy and run your applications.
+- Use Wazi Analyze to discover the relationships among z/OS application artifacts.

 ## Documentation

-For details of the features for IBM Wazi for Dev Spaces, see its [official documentation](https://ibm.biz/wazi-crw-doc).
+For details of the features for IBM Wazi for Dev Spaces, see its [official documentation](https://ibm.biz/wazi-ds-doc).

 ### Image Information